 The idea with all of this is to get a sense of the demand, and see if you can meet it by selling online.

 You have three general options for where to start selling online.
 You can sell on a pre-existing online marketplace, your own ecommerce store, or through your social media channels.
 Here’s a quick look at each:

-Amazon, Etsy, eBay, and other sites offer pre-existing online platforms from which you can sell your merchandise.
-And for many people, these work well to start selling online because you can engage at a very low level and access an established audience.
+Selling on Amazon, Etsy, eBay, and other sites that offer pre-existing online platforms allow you to get started quickly.
+For many people, these work well to start selling online because you can engage at a very low level and access an established audience.

 Your own ecommerce website

 This option offers you the greatest opportunity if you’re looking at long-term growth and selling products online as part of your own online business.